marcodam03/Applied-Financial-Research/README.md

 # Applied Financial Research Portfolio

-This repository contains a curated collection of quantitative finance and data science projects developed during my Master of Science in Finance at **HEC Lausanne**.
+This repository contains a curated collection of quantitative finance projects developed during my Master of Science in Finance at **HEC Lausanne** and asset management strategies developed in autonomy.

-The goal of this portfolio is to demonstrate the application of rigorous quantitative methods—ranging from fixed income modeling to machine learning—to solve real-world financial problems.
+The goal of this portfolio is to demonstrate the application of rigorous quantitative methods, ranging from fixed income modeling to machine learning, to solve real-world financial problems.

 ## Repository Structure